LongxingTan/Machine-learning-interview/03_system/03_ml/ad_click.md

 - 转化漏斗：曝光 —> 点击 —> 转化

-## 1. requirement
+## 1. requirements

 **场景类**
 - We have a bidding server which makes bids and produces logs.
 Also we have information about impressions and conversions (usually with some delays).
 We want to have a model which using this data will predict a probability of click (conversion)
-- What is the primary business objective of the click prediction system?
 - What types of ads are we predicting clicks for (e.g., display ads, video ads, sponsored content)?
 - Are there specific user segments or contexts we should consider (e.g., user demographics, browsing history)?
-- How will we define and measure the success of click predictions (e.g., click-through rate, conversion rate)?
-- Do we have negative feedback features (such as hide ad, block, etc)?
 - Do we have fatigue period (where ad is no longer shown to the users where there is no interest, for X days)?
 - What type of user-ad interaction data do we have access to can we use it for training our models?
-- Do we need continual training?
+- Do we have negative feedback features (such as hide ad, block, etc)?
 - How do we collect negative samples? (not clicked, negative feedback).

 **功能类**